sanfrancesco/prerendercloud-server/README.md

 #### Notes on caching and pre-rendering lifecyle

 By default, this package has _no_ "API request caching" enabled (it does have etags for static files).
-This means 100% of requests will be forwarded and processed by prerender.cloud's API (service.prerender.cloud).
+This means 100% of requests will be forwarded and processed by Headless-Render-API.com's API (service.headless-render-api.com).
 This is the ideal configuration while you're getting things working, but not for production.

 Once your app is pre-rendering as you expect, and you're ready to "go to production", use the `--enable-middleware-cache` option.
-This is an in-memory cache of the responses from requests made to the service.prerender.cloud API.
-Note, there is also a "server cache" available from prerender.cloud but that is disabled here as a best practice (caching locally via middleware cache is free to you, but using the prerender.cloud server cache costs money).
+This is an in-memory cache of the responses from requests made to the service.headless-render-api.com API.
+Note, there is also a "server cache" available from Headless-Render-API.com but that is disabled here as a best practice (caching locally via middleware cache is free to you, but using the Headless-Render-API.com server cache costs money).

 Simply restart and/or deploy this process to clear that in-memory cache.